liam1241/textgenrnn_discord_bot/README.md

 ## textgenrnn_discord_bot
-A simple Python script to turn a model into a functioning Discord bot.
+A simple Python script to turn a neural network into a functioning Discord bot.

 **Before continuing, visit the repository for [textgenrnn](https://github.com/minimaxir/textgenrnn) and follow the instructions there to prepare a trained model.
 You will need a trained model to use this script.**